 Key changes to the Board of Trustees

-Terri Black was elected as an Appointed Trustee.
-There is only one remaining vacancy which are yet to be recruited.
+J Haspal and R Singh Lail resigned as Trustees.
+B Jones was elected as a Parent Trustee and C Studley was elected as an Appointed Trustee.
+There is only one remaining vacancy which is yet to be recruited.